lpkennedy6062/TSP_tests_LK/README.md

 # tsp

+For the tests I have been working on, I added them in the examples folder.

 A library for cognitive science research on the traveling salesperson problem (TSP).
 Documentation is hosted [here](https://jackv.co/tsp/tsp.html).
 Built and maintained by [Jack VanDrunen](https://jackv.co/),